robonexx/sl_app_ux_implementation/README.md

 - Firstpage - read and click away modal or in the navigator click tickets "biljetter"

-- on the tickets page you can click "Enkelbiljett"
+- On the tickets page you can click "Enkelbiljett"

 - On the confirm you ticketspage you can click on the adult "vuxen" counter and it will work (only choose on ticket thou) Then click pay